 *This post may contain affiliate links to products we love.
 If you purchase something after clicking one of our links we make a small fee.
 See our affiliate policy here.

-I usually start thinking about mashed sweet potatoes around the holidays when the weather is a little more chilly.
+I usually start thinking about mashed sweet potatoes around the holidays when the weather is a little more chilly and keep thinking about them through Easter.
 This recipe is a great alternative to the typical sweet potato casserole and is a crowd-pleaser.

 Mashed Sweet Potatoes Ingredients

 You only need a few ingredients you’ll need to make the best mashed sweet potatoes.

 - 3 Pounds sweet potatoes– this works out to about 6 medium-sized sweet potatoes.
 A medium sweet potato is usually around 5 inches long and 2 inches wide.
 If you have giant sweet potatoes some may count double!
 This will be somewhere around 7-8 cups of diced sweet potato, but it doesn’t have to be exact.

 - Melted butter– plus more at the table if you choose!

 - Milk– The more fat in your milk, the more luxurious the potatoes will be- especially for the holidays.
 You can also use cream as I mention later in the article.
 But for a regular weeknight dinner I often just use 2% milk.

 - Maple syrup– Get real maple syrup if you can.
 While “imitation” maple syrup works, the flavor won’t be as tasty.

 - Parsley– minced for a garnish, it’s optional but pretty

 Here’s the kitchen equipment you’ll need, it’s always handy to have everything in one place!